 Sobek could protect the justified dead in the netherworld, restoring their sight and reviving their senses.
 Because of his ferocity, he was considered to be the patron of the army.

 Sobek was sometimes considered to be an aspect of Horus because Horus took the form of a crocodile to retrieve the parts of Osiris’ body which were lost in the Nile.
-Yet Sobek was also thought to have assisted Isis when she gave birth to Horus.
+Yet, Sobek was also thought to have assisted Isis when she gave birth to Horus.
 He also rescued the four mummiform sons of Horus (Imsety the human headed protector of the liver, Hapy the baboon headed protector of the lungs, Duamutef the jackal headed protector of the stomach and Qebehsenuef the falcon headed protector of the intestines) by gathering them in a net when they rose from the waters in a lotus bloom.
 However, he was also associated with Set, the enemy of Osiris.
-He was also worshiped as the manifestation of Amun-Re and was often depicted wearing either the headdress of Amun or the sun disk of Ra.

-He was depicted as a crocodile, a mummified crocodile or a man with the head of a crocodile.
+Sobek was depicted as a crocodile, a mummified crocodile, or a man with the head of a crocodile.
 He often wore a plumed headdress with a horned sun disk or the atef crown (associating him with Amon-Ra) and carried the Was sceptre (representing power) and the Ankh (representing the breath of life).
 Mummified crocodiles representing the god have been found in many ancient tombs.
-The Egyptians mummified both infant and mature crocodiles and even interred crocodile eggs and foetuses with the deceased in order to enlist the protection of Sobek in the afterlife.
+The Egyptians mummified both infant and mature crocodiles and even interred crocodile eggs and fetuses with the deceased, in order to enlist the protection of Sobek in the afterlife.

 - Bard, Kathryn (2008) An introduction to the Archaeology of Ancient Egypt